laskaux/laskaux.github.io/_posts/2020-03-28-revolution-prelude.md

 In the front row of nobility, we see **Gilbert du Motier, marquis de La Fayette** (Sam Neill, VF: Pierre Arditi).
 Even the 7-year-old Dauphin knows he is the hero of the American Independence War.

-Among the clergy is abbé **Emmanuel-Joseph Sieyès** (Jean Bouchaud), political theorist and the author of _Qu'est-ce que le Tiers-État ?_ [_What Is the Third Estate?_]
+Among the clergy is the abbé **Emmanuel-Joseph Sieyès** (Jean Bouchaud), political theorist and the author of _Qu'est-ce que le Tiers-État ?_ [_What Is the Third Estate?_]

 Camille Desmoulins, attending the convention as a spectator, greets his old classmate **Maximilien de Robespierre** (Andrzej Seweryn), a Third-Estate deputy for Arras.

 After the session, Desmoulins reunites with Robespierre at the latter's place.
 On the table lays a copy of Jean-Jacques Rousseau, _Du contrat social; ou, Principes du droit politique_ (first edition printed in 1762).
-They recollect the words of an old lecturer at Louis-le-Grand, which are resonant with the core questions in abbé Sieyès's _Qu'est-ce que le Tiers-État ?_ (1789):
+They recollect the words of an old lecturer at Louis-le-Grand, which are resonant with the core questions in the abbé Sieyès's _Qu'est-ce que le Tiers-État ?_ (1789):

 >1º Qu’est-ce que le Tiers-État ?
 Tout. <br />
 >2º Qu’a-t-il été jusqu’à présent dans l’ordre politique ?
 Rien. <br />